What Factors Affect Americans’ Perception of Whether Crime is Increasing or Decreasing?

 The above chart shows differences in perceptions of the crime rate between Whites, Nonwhites, and Blacks as they change over time.
 While the three groups have more or less come to a consensus in recent years, historically Whites were the least likely to say that crime is increasing, and Blacks were the most likely.

 The above chart shows the percentage of U.S. adults who believe that there is more crime in the U.S. now than one year ago, separated by age.
 As you can see above, it seems that age does not play a major role in predicting your perception of crime, with almost all age groups believing that crime is increasing about equally.
-However, since 2008 and unlike the other age groups, it is the youngest generation that has shown a steady decrease in the percentage of its population that believes that crime is on the rise.
+However, unlike the other age groups, it is the youngest generation that believes that crime has decreased steadily since 2008.

 The above chart shows how educational attainment makes a big difference on how you perceive the change in the crime rate from year to year in the United States.
 Those that have attended college and beyond are the most likely to say that there is less crime than there was the previous year.
 On the other hand, the less educational attainment you have, the more likely you are to believe that crime is increasing.